-4. Participation 10%
+1. Participation 10%

 Teaching methods used in this course incorporate a significant amount of student activity and class contribution.
-Students may be asked to complete various asynchronistic activities such as creating an avatar, writing two-minute responses, playing virtual games, and submitting critical questions that are relevant to the week's lecture/readings.
+Students may be asked to complete various activities in-class such as creating an avatar, writing two-minute responses, playing virtual games, and submitting critical questions that are relevant to the week's lecture/readings.
 While these activities will not be graded, to receive participation marks their completion is required.
-In addition to these activities, students are expected to make thoughtful contributions to virtual class discussions.
-You will be evaluated based on the quality (not quantity) of your contributions.
+In addition to these activities, students are expected to make thoughtful contributions to class discussions.